meetar/fjord.style/_posts/2023-06-15-vibe-shift.md

 It'
 <span class='copilot'>//s a performance all the way down.</span>

 It's a fantasy of our ability to self-actualize.
-I've indulged in that fastasy myself – in my stupid youth I would drink huge quantities of caffeine and freestyle ridiculous stories for friends in non-existent accents.
+I've indulged in that fantasy myself – in my stupid youth I would drink huge quantities of caffeine and freestyle ridiculous stories for friends in non-existent accents.
 I
 <span class='copilot'>// was a character, and I was a character playing a character, and I was a character playing a character playing a character, and so on.
 I was a character all the way down.</span>

 Um, okay.
 So.
 I'm writing this in vscode